 Related: Illinois and Olin Aim to Transform Engineering Education – Webcast: Engineering Education in the 21st Century – Improving Engineering Education – How the Practice and Instruction of Engineering Must Change

 “Engineering is a fundamentally creative endeavor and the more perspectives that contribute to a solution, the better the solution.
 From the beginning, we sought to design programs attractive to all people.
 Today, we graduate a higher percentage of women than any other co-ed engineering program in the country,” said Sherra Kerns, current faculty and founding VP of Innovation and Research.

 Innovation in engineering and other education continues to push the demand for online education.
-Many engineering graduates continue their education seeking MBA, and other, degrees from keller graduate school programs online.
+Many engineering graduates continue their education seeking MBA, and other, degrees from online graduate school programs.

 The new learning model, and the inclusive process that produced it, are attracting substantial international attention.
 In the past three years about 200 universities have visited Olin to benchmark and explore ways of initiating major changes in their own curriculum.
 Nine other institutions have already made substantial changes that were inspired by the Olin program and dozens of others are considering such changes.